-It is not a good idea to ask these fishing boats to give a ‘fun-ride’.
+It is not a good idea to ask these fishing boats to give a ‘fun ride’.
 It is absolutely necessary to stay in the designated own group and follow the group’s guide.

 Is Sundarban Safe if Travelers Bunk in Boats?

 In Sundarbans, there are several options to stay.
-These vary from home-stays to hotels to resorts and even staying on the boat.
+These vary from home stays to hotels to resorts and even staying on the boat.
 A common notion in this respect is staying on the boat overnight is unsafe.
 Now, this is a wrong notion.

 The boats are well-built and can move swiftly.
 Moreover, the tourists leave the forests by 6.00 pm and the boats are anchored outside the forests near village areas.
 So, it is safe to stay on a boat.

 The facilities are more than basic with mostly western toilets.
 The meals are sumptuous and well-served.
 The resting area is not luxurious, but quite good.
-During these stays, the stories and interactions among group members and the guide become memorable.
+During these stays, the stories and interactions between group members and the guide become memorable.

 However, if you want a luxurious stay, or the visitors are mostly aged person, it is better to opt for the more comfortable resorts.

 Essential Points to Remember by all Travelers